allypalanzi/allypalanzi.github.io/resume.md

 ## Front-End Designer, Vox Media
 *May 2012 – May 2014*

-  - Worked as one of the founding designers of Polygon.
+  - Worked as one of the founding designers of [Polygon](https://www.polygon.com/)
-  - Worked with editorial staff and a designer on developing interactive feature layouts.
+  - Worked with editorial staff and a designer on developing interactive feature layouts
-  - Front-end development for the corporate website.
+  - Led front-end development for the corporate website

 </div>
 <div markdown="1">